Should You Oil Golf Clubs? (Explained)

 If you own forged carbon steel or iron clubs, you must oil them to prevent oxidation, which causes rusting.
-A thin oil film covers the raw surface, preventing oxygen from coming into contact with the exposed metal.
+A thin oil film covers the raw surface, preventing oxygen from contacting the exposed metal.
 I especially love doing it when storing my golf clubs for longer durations.

 However, this has been a point of debate in golfer cycles, with some arguing that it equates to cheating.